Yahsat successfully participates in ADX-led roadshow in New York

 PHOTO

-Abu Dhabi, UAE: Al Yah Satellite Communications Company PJSC (“Yahsat” or the “Group”), the UAE’s flagship satellite solutions provider listed on the Abu Dhabi Securities Exchange, (“ADX”, under symbol: YAHSAT, ISIN: AEA007501017), today announced the successful conclusion of its participation in the ADX Investment Forum in New York.
-The event was organized by ADX in collaboration with JP Morgan and was held on 1-2 May 2023.
+UAE - Al Yah Satellite Communications Company PJSC (“Yahsat” or the “Group”), the UAE’s flagship satellite solutions provider listed on the Abu Dhabi Securities Exchange, (ADX), successfully participated in the ADX Investment Forum in New York.
+The event was organized by ADX in collaboration with JP Morgan earlier this month.

 “Since listing on the ADX in July 2021, Yahsat has been actively engaging with shareholders and investors, providing transparency and timely updates regarding our financial and operating performance, drivers and strategic plans.
 Yahsat offers a unique investment opportunity amongst global satellite operators, with a differentiating backlog of contracted future revenues in excess of 4 times annual revenue and an attractive dividend yield – one of the highest amongst companies listed in the UAE.
 I would like to thank ADX for organizing the roadshow and highlighting the investment opportunities of Abu Dhabi and the UAE,” he concluded.